 It would be rude not to join in.

 Throughout the morning, an all-singing-all-dancing cast of around 20 people work.
 They pop up in various guises and costumes throughout the tour.
 The demonstrate customs and crafts and providing snapshot insights into village life.
 The outing ends with a multicultural show to round off the visit.

 During the show, the Ancestors are called with a manic, ear splitting drum roll and choking smoke.
 The dancing becomes increasingly frenetic, causing costume malfunctions and near collisions between dancers and audience, but it is thoroughly enjoyable and, if only for a moment, you can believe that the Ancestors have indeed awoken and that you have entered a primal and mysterious space where just about anything can happen

-When we went, there was a large group of local tourists who seemed to have as much fun, if not more than the foreign tourists.
+When we visited, there was a large group of local tourists who seemed to have as much fun, if not more than the foreign tourists.
 There were clearly dance moves and song lyrics that went straight over our heads, but had the South Africans in stitches.